Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 37. When the installation is complete **Reboot**
     > ![caution](/img/caution.png)
     > You may need to go into the VM details and remove the media from the **CDROM** device

+**Post Installation Tasks**

-38. Repeat the steps as you did in Lab 1 to **set the root account password**, **perform a system update**, and **disable AppArmor**.
+1. Repeat the steps as you did in Lab 1 to **set the root account password**, **perform a system update**, and **disable AppArmor**.
-39. Issue the following command to obtain the IPv4 address for your deb1 VM to record in your Lab 2 logbook:
+2. Issue the following command to obtain the IPv4 address for your deb1 VM to record in your Lab 2 logbook:

 ```bash
 ip address show
 ```

-40. Explore the Cinnamon Desktop Environment.
+3. Explore the Cinnamon Desktop Environment.

 ### Part 3: Installing deb2 (Non-Graphical Install)